elmadjian/pEyeTracker/README.md

 * [ ] stream gaze data through some network protocol
 * [ ] option to change calibration parameters on UI
 * [ ] option to change gaze estimation function and its paramenters on UI
+* [ ] Unity prefabs to perform calibration with AR/VR devices